Olivier-Boudeville/OSDL-Snake/yag/doc/README.txt

  6. ./run-yag-osdl.sh
  7. edit yag-overall-themes.thm to define the hierarchy between the previously defined themes
  8. ./run-yag-osdl.sh
- 9. copy the result at the root of your webserver of choice.
+ 9. copy the result at the root of your webserver of choice

 Themes are hierarchically organised.
 For example: